MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 1. Wait for the codespace to start.
 This startup process can take a few minutes.

-1. In the terminal at the bottom of the screen, sign in to Azure with the Azure Developer CLI.
+1. In the terminal at the bottom of the screen, sign in to Azure with the Azure Developer CLI:

     ```bash
     azd auth login